ShikhaSonal/Restaurant-Website/README.md

-# Pizza-Sales-Report
+# Restaurant Website
-A Database project designed to manage and analyze pizza sales data for a restaurant chain using SQL, Postgre, Mysql .
+User Friendly online platform to explore restaurant menu using HTML5 and CSS for styling layout.